signetlabdei/ns3-mmwave-antenna/src/antenna/doc/source/antenna-design.rst

  #. a new base class (AntennaModel) that provides an interface for the modeling of the radiation pattern of an antenna;
  #. a set of classes derived from this base class that each models the radiation pattern of different types of antennas;
- #. the class ThreeGppAntennaArrayModel, which implements the antenna model described in 3GPP TR 38.901
+ #. the class UniformPlanarArray, which implements the antenna model described in 3GPP TR 38.901

 ------------